molbiodiv/bcdatabaser/README.md

                              restriction.
 Default: empty (no restriction)
                              Example: --sequence-length-filter 100:2000

+    [--sequences-per-taxon <INTEGER>]
+                             Number of sequences to download for each distinct NCBI taxid.
+If there are more sequences for a taxid the longest ones are kept.
+                             Default: 3 Example: --sequences-per-taxon 1

     [--edirect-dir <STRING>] directory containing the entrez direct utilities (default: empty, look for programs in PATH) More info about edirect: